Azure/azure-rest-api-specs/specification/cosmos-db/resource-manager/readme.md

     reason: The DatabaseAccount request and response resources differ so the DatabaseAccountCreateUpdateParameters must only have a PUT operation
   - suppress: TrackedResourcePatchOperation
     from: cosmos-db.json
-    where: $.definitions.SqlDatabaseResource
+    where: $.definitions.SqlDatabase
-    reason: The SqlDatabaseResource doesn't support Patch operation
+    reason: The SqlDatabase doesn't support Patch operation
   - suppress: TrackedResourcePatchOperation
     from: cosmos-db.json
-    where: $.definitions.SqlContainerResource
+    where: $.definitions.SqlContainer
-    reason: The SqlContainerResource doesn't support Patch operation
+    reason: The SqlContainer doesn't support Patch operation
   - suppress: DefinitionsPropertiesNamesCamelCase
     from: cosmos-db.json
     where: $.definitions.MetricValue.properties._count